Implementing CURBA Borrowing Cards

 Statistics and Usage Data

-The distribution information of CAUL-CBUA borrowing cards will be collected by the CAUL-CBUA Manager, via the online registration form.
+The distribution information of CAUL-CBUA borrowing cards will be collected by the CAUL-CBUA Executive Director, via the online registration form.

 Each host library will be responsible for enforcing its loan policies with users from other institutions, including fines and other sanctions.
 If a host library is unable to enforce its policies or procedures, the host library will contact the user's home library to determine